 1) Hose/pressure washer for swirl and scratch prevention.

 If there is only a light layer of dirt and road grime on your car, then it should be more than enough to rinse the car off with your hose or pressure washer.
-This will safely let the loose dirt and grime roll off the car without you having to put your wash mit anywhere near it (more on that below).
+This will safely let the loose dirt and grime roll off the car without you having to put your wash mitt anywhere near it (more on that below).
 After this, you’ll then be able to move onto a pre-wash.

 2) Using a pre-wash to safely remove excessive loose dirt